Cellivar/ford-c-max/systems/electrical/phev_battery.md

 # High Voltage Battery Pack - Energi Model

-The C-Max Energi has an 84 cell 7.6kW Lithium-Ion battery pack. that speeds the vehicle to an EPA estimated 19 miles (when new).
+The C-Max Energi has an 84 cell 7.6kW Lithium-Ion battery pack.
+That speeds the vehicle to an EPA estimated 19 miles (when new).

 The PHEV and FHEV battery packs are significantly different and not interchangable in any way.
 These notes only correspond to the PHEV 7.6kWh pack.